Via Dolorosa: History

 In 2009, Israeli archaeologist Shimon Gibson found the remains of a large paved courtyard south of the Jaffa Gate between two fortification walls, with an outer gate and an inner gate leading to a barracks.
 The courtyard contained a raised platform of around 2 m2.
 A survey of the ruins of the Praetorium, long thought to be the Roman barracks, indicated that it was no more than a watchtower.
 These findings together "correspond perfectly" with the route as described in the gospels and match details found in other ancient writings.

 The route traced by Gibson begins in a parking lot in the Armenian Quarter, then passes the Ottoman walls of the Old City next to the Tower of David near the Jaffa Gate before turning towards the Church of the Holy Sepulchre.
 The new research also indicates that the crucifixion site is around 20 m from the traditionally accepted site.

+However, there are at least two arguments in favor of the traditional route and for Antonia fortress as the place of judgement: